valb3r/letsencrypt-helper/README.md

 # What is this

-This library allows obtaining and updating (renewing) LetsEncrypt SSL certificate automatically for your Spring-Boot Web application.
+This library allows obtaining and updating (renewing) Let's Encrypt SSL certificate automatically for your Spring-Boot Web application.
-With this library, you do not need `CertBot` or docker-sidecar with i.e. `Traefik` to get LetsEncrypt certificate, everything will be done inside your Java application. **No JVM restart needed** when certificate gets updated.
+With this library, you do not need `CertBot` or docker-sidecar with i.e. `Traefik` to get Let's Encrypt certificate, everything will be done inside your Java application. **No JVM restart needed** when certificate gets updated.

 The library will **automatically**  :
-1. Obtain LetsEncrypt certificate on fresh start
+1. Obtain Let's Encrypt certificate on fresh start
 2. Store generated keys and certificate into single KeyStore (`server.ssl.keystore`)
-3. Renew LetsEncrypt certificate (it watches for certificate expiration date and updates it to new before old is expired)
+3. Renew Let's Encrypt certificate (it watches for certificate expiration date and updates it to new before old is expired)

 # Application requirements

-To perform HTTP-01 ACME challenge, the application must listen on port `80`, this library will automatically create Tomcat connector to this port, so the only thing needed on your side is to open `80` port for the application.
+To perform HTTP-01 ACME (Automatic Certificate Management Environment) challenge, the application must listen on port `80`, this library will automatically create
+Tomcat connector to this port, so the only thing needed on your side is to open `80` port for the application.

 # Servlet containers supported (embedded)